International Student Homestay Charter

 • We have a strict curfew of 21:30 for all students attending a youth programme, even if they are 18 years of age.

-• It is the host family’s responsibility to ensure that students are home and safe by 21:30, if a student is not home, the host family will inform the school by using the emergency phone number.
+• It is the host’s responsibility to ensure that students are home by 21:30, if a student is not home, the host will inform the school by using the emergency phone number.
 Students who disobey this curfew rule will be expelled.

-• Students attending an adult programme should inform host family of any late night home arrivals.
+• Students attending an adult programme should inform their host of any late-night home arrivals.

 Medical Emergencies

-• Host families will deal with any emergencies in the same way they would with a member of their own family.
+• Hosts will deal with any emergencies in the same way they would with a member of their own household.
 This may require phoning the police/ambulance or doctor.

-• Where students have allergies or other medical conditions that we are informed of, we will do our best to inform families pre-arrival, however students should also inform families of any allergies or medical problems that they deem appropriate.
-ICE or host families cannot be held responsible for ensuring students medical demands are met as they are moving into a normal family household – please see our policy below.
+• Where students have allergies or other medical conditions that we are informed of, we will do our best to inform hosts pre-arrival, however students should also inform their hosts of any allergies or medical problems that they deem appropriate.
+ICE or hosts cannot be held responsible for ensuring students medical demands are met as they are moving into a normal household – please see our policy below.

 • There is an out of hours emergency Northside service called – D DOC, it opens Mon – Fri 6pm to 8am and 24 hours on weekends and bank holidays.
 With this service, you can talk to a nurse or doctor or if deemed necessary arrange to be seen by a GP.
 The number is 1850 22 4477.